Admin-7/Mr-Robot-techniques/Persona-based-commsec-training-matrix.md

 ## Attackers

-A "defender" is a [persona](#personas) that roughly describes one "half" of a given threat model.
+An "attacker" is a [persona](#personas) that roughly describes one "half" of a given threat model.
 Attackers in our framework are:

 * **[Random Assholes](#random-assholes):** malicious individuals, harassers or unsophisticated mobs
 * **[Assholes with Resources](#assholes-with-resources):** organized hate groups, rogue cops, more sophisticated / technical Random Assholes, more dedicated assholes (e.g. "jilted lovers" with resources)